crxxom/mlflow/README.md

 This repository contains runnable notebooks that allow you to have a glimpse of the workflow of mlflow, the notebooks are designed in a way that is very concise, with each notebook having ~ 5 minutes read.
 For further reference, you may take a look at the references in mlflow_resources notebook and the official documentation.

-Thank You Carnot for providing such a wonderful internship experience.
+Thank You Carnot Innovations for providing such a wonderful internship experience.

 ### **1. MLflow Local Edition**
 - Installation of mlflow